sensu/sensu-docs/content/sensu-go/6.0/operations/deploy-sensu/assets.md

   -  "entity.system.arch == 'amd64'"
 {{< /code >}}

-## Delete assets
+## Delete dynamic runtime assets

-As of Sensu Go 5.12, you can delete assets with the `/assets (DELETE)` endpoint or via `sensuctl` (`sensuctl asset delete`).
+As of Sensu Go 5.12, you can delete dynamic runtime assets with the `/assets (DELETE)` endpoint or via `sensuctl` (`sensuctl asset delete`).
-When you remove an asset from Sensu, this _*does not*_ remove references to the deleted asset in any other resource (including checks, filters, mutators, handlers, and hooks).
+When you remove a dynamic runtime asset from Sensu, this _*does not*_ remove references to the deleted asset in any other resource (including checks, filters, mutators, handlers, and hooks).
-You must also update resources and remove any reference to the deleted asset.
+You must also update resources and remove any reference to the deleted dynamic runtime asset.
 Failure to do so will result in errors like `sh: asset.sh: command not found`.

-Errors as a result of failing to remove the asset from checks and hooks will surface in the event data.
+Errors as a result of failing to remove the dynamic runtime asset from checks and hooks will surface in the event data.
-Errors as a result of failing to remove the asset reference on a mutator, handler, or filter will only surface in the backend logs.
+Errors as a result of failing to remove the dynamic runtime asset reference on a mutator, handler, or filter will only surface in the backend logs.

-Deleting an asset does not delete the archive or downloaded files on disk.
+Deleting a dynamic runtime asset does not delete the archive or downloaded files on disk.
 You must remove the archive and downloaded files from the asset cache manually.

 [1]: ../../../observability-pipeline/observe-filter/sensu-query-expressions/
 [2]: ../../control-access/rbac#namespaces
-[3]: ../../../observability-pipeline/observe-schedule/tokens/#manage-assets
+[3]: ../../../observability-pipeline/observe-schedule/tokens/#manage-dynamic-runtime-assets
 [4]: https://bonsai.sensu.io/assets/samroy92/sensu-plugins-windows
 [5]: #metadata-attributes
 [6]: ../../../observability-pipeline/observe-schedule/checks/